Interesting heart palpitations causes and treatment for a case of the heart flutters

 Does your heart unexpectedly start to race or pound, or feel like it keeps skipping beats?
 These sensations are called heart palpitations.
 For most people, heart palpitations are a once-in-a-blue-moon occurrence.
-Others have dozens a day, sometimes so strong that they feel like a heart attack.
+Others have dozens of these heart flutters a day, sometimes so strong that they feel like a heart attack.

 Most palpitations are caused by a harmless hiccup in the heart's rhythm.
 A few reflect a problem in the heart or elsewhere in the body.

 Palpitations can appear out of the blue and disappear just as suddenly.
 They can be linked with certain activities, events, or emotions.
 Some people notice their heart skipping a beat when they are drifting off to sleep; others, when they stand up after bending over.
 Palpitations can be triggered by:

 - stress, anxiety, or panic